mmathapelothotse/bigdata-transport-analysis/report/report.md

 ---

-## **Executive Summary**

-This report presents a comprehensive Big Data analysis of the New York City Yellow Taxi trip dataset using MapReduce and visualization techniques.
-Building on Part 1, this phase extracts actionable insights through distributed processing.

-Three MapReduce jobs were implemented:
-1. Peak hour traffic patterns
-2. Tipping behavior across payment types and trip distances
-3. Route profitability analysis

-The dataset contains over **10 GB** and **600 million** trip records.
-Key findings include:
-- Peak demand between 5–7 PM
-- Correlation between trip distance and tipping
-- Most profitable pickup-dropoff routes

-These insights support fleet optimization, driver allocation, and revenue strategies.

----

-## **Introduction**
+## **1. Introduction**

+Traditional data processing techniques are no longer adequate due to the transportation sector's exponential data increase.
+The second stage of a Big Data project that uses **Hadoop MapReduce** and **data visualisation** tools to analyse the **New York City Yellow Taxi Trip dataset** is presented in this article.
+The objective is to derive practical insights that can guide business choices about transportation planning and urban mobility.

 ### **Background and Context**

 NYC’s taxi system generates millions of trip records daily.
-Analyzing this data requires Big Data technologies like MapReduce, which splits tasks into:
+Analysing this data requires Big Data technologies like MapReduce, which splits tasks into:
 - **Map phase**: filtering and transformation
 - **Reduce phase**: aggregation and summarization